The Granny Dot hat and scarf set is a fun, colourful take on the granny stripe, with some extra dots, in the form of crochet puff stitches, thrown in.

 This post contains affiliate links which means if you follow the link and go on to make purchase then I will receive a small commission at no extra cost to you.
 These links are marked with (aff) and you can read my full affiliate disclosure here

-- Knowledge of basic crochet stitches is assumed
+- Knowledge of basic crochet stitches, terminology and techniques is assumed

-- Other Stitches used: Foundation stitches (see special stitches – modifications given), puff stitch (description given below), double crochet 2 together for decrease
+- Crochet stitches used: double crochet, chainless foundation stitches, puff stitch (description given below), double crochet 2 together for decrease

 You can stick to one contrasting colour or mix it up like I have.